stoplightio/spectral/docs/guides/5-custom-functions.md

         value: "abc"
 ```

-Where the function `functions/equals.js` might look like:
+Where the function `functions/equals.js` looks like:

 ```js
 import { createRulesetFunction } from "@stoplight/spectral-core";